fuzztobread/scrapetweet/README.md

-# TweetScraper
+# ScraperTweet

-`TweetScraper` is a Node.js script that uses Playwright to scrape tweets from a specific Twitter list.
+`ScrapeTweet` is a Node.js script that uses Playwright to scrape tweets from a specific Twitter list.
 It extracts tweets containing the keyword "engineers" from the last 24 hours and stores relevant information in a JSON file.

 ## Features